The U4 exemption allows you to use waste plant material or untreated wood as fuel in a small appliance to produce heat or power.

 Types of activity you cannot carry out

-- burn treated wood waste such as painted or stained pallets, door frames
+- burn treated wood waste such as painted or stained pallets or door frames

-- use this exemption to burn waste for disposal - for example, you shouldn’t burn waste for heating purposes when the external temperature is comfortably warm
+- use this exemption to burn waste for disposal – for example, you should not burn waste for heating when the outside temperature is comfortably warm

 - use this exemption to burn waste in the open – a brazier is not an appliance, it simply provides physical containment for what would otherwise be an open bonfire